Song-of-the-Week/SongOfTheWeekInfra/README.md

 ## Let's Encrypt

 You need to add the email you want registered with your Let's Encrypt SSL certificate in Parameter Store at `/secrets/lets-encrypt-email` in Parameter Store.

+## Manual ECS AMI Creation

+In order to save money, we have created an "unofficial" ECS-optimized instance.
+AWS provides an excellent script to do this, which you can find (here)[https://github.com/aws/amazon-ecs-ami/].
+Run the script, with your desired EBS volume size (we selected 12 GB).
+In order to keep your system up to date, you will want to intermittently check for new updates from this repository and re-run the script, then re-deploy your the `ecs` module.
+From here, you will want to recreate or deploy new instances.